 Spintharioscope and luminous articles - Contain radium-226 which interacts with a fluorescent substance to cause light to be emitted; often used on items such as watches, compasses and dials.
 Modern luminous articles do not use radium but store energy from a light source and will stop glowing in a few hours, radium luminised articles never stop glowing as energy comes from the ionising radiations.

 Cloud chamber sources - Most commonly a small blob of yellow paint containing radium-226 on the end of a wire.
 Care must be taken as paint can begin to flake in time with a risk of it being inhaled; best stored inside a sealed vial.

 X-ray instruments - Any instrument generating x-rays needs to be operated very carefully due to the high dose-rate (biological harm) that can result from even short exposures.

 Neutron sources - Very rare for any school to own as a Registration with the Environment Agency is likely to be required with high levels of supervision and documentation.

 Radman Associates offers Radiation Protection Advice and RPS Training.
-To contact our team of Radiation Protection Advisors please email Jill Wilkinson or call 0845 226 7248.
+To contact our team of Radiation Protection Advisors please email Admin or call 0845 226 7248.

 Copyright © Radman Associates 2009